1. What is “Walk Your A.S. Off”?

 2. How do I join Walk Your A.S.
 Off?

-Since we’ll be tracking our steps from May 1st until May 31st, please try to get your team ready to log steps starting on Launch day.
+You will have the ability to form your own team when you have signed up.
+If you’re not sure how, check out this helpful tutorial on YouTube.
+There are no limits on team size.
+Since we’ll be tracking our steps from May 1st until May 31st, please try to get your team ready to log steps starting on launch day.

 No, absolutely not.
 In fact we encourage participation from everyone.
 “Walk Your A.S.
 Off” is a great way to speak with people about Ankylosing Spondylitis and encourage friends and family to support our awareness efforts in a fun and healthy way.

 It may feel like you cannot participate on days where you are flaring or in too much pain.
 We understand.
 The hope of this walk is to get us moving a bit more than we “normally” would but some days that just may not be possible.
 Do not worry about your daily contribution numbers.
 Think instead of being part of the greater group and team.
-No individual step numbers will be published except for people who make it to the individual Million Step goal (more on this below.)
 Also please keep in mind that this is why we are suggesting pedometers.
 Using a pedometer will allow you to contribute steps even on the bad days.
 Every step takes us closer to a broader awareness of Ankylosing Spondylitis.

 Yes.
 We’d love to have all teams formed and ready to go on May 1st, but we know that there are people who might not be able to start right away, particularly if they didn’t know about the walk.
-We want people to join in.
+We want people to join in, even if just for a single day.
 Every step counts!

 There are so many good reasons to get moving and walk but by joining together as a community we show we work hard to stay as healthy as possible and that it is a difficult endeavor for us to do so.
 This is a small grassroots effort but perhaps next year after we show the world that we can do this, we can turn it into something that helps us raise money for a cure!
 A cure is always our goal.
 As people with Spondylitis and the friends and family who support us we need to take action and find ways to get to that goal.
 By participating simply because it is good for us – we take a stance as a community.
 By participating we work to build something that helps us take concrete steps to our eventual big goal – a cure for AS.